HenryGinn/HGUtilities/README.md

 - better file extension handling for Defaults package
 - inherit function should be able to take in a single attribute as a non-iterable
 - animations need to be made compatible with more plot types
-- add README to defaults subpackage
-- add control over data type in utils/read_from_path

 ### Version 1.1 Changes